 Exam Registration Candidates may register online or with an application.
 Order Study Notes Study notes are part of the required syllabus and are not available electronically but may be purchased through the online store.
-Syllabus Readings Readings listed in this syllabus may include study notes, online readings and textbooks.
-Candidates are responsible for all readings in their entirety, including sections such as Appendices, unless it is stated otherwise in the syllabus.
-Introductory Study Note The Introductory Study Note has a complete listing of all study notes as well as errata and other important information.
+Introductory Study Note The Introductory Study Note has a complete listing of all readings as well as errata and other important information.
 Case Study A copy of the case study will be provided with the examinations.
-Candidates will not be allowed to bring their copy of the case study into the examination room Past Exams Past Exams from Fall 2020-present are available on SOA website.
-Updates Candidates should be sure to check for updates on the Exam Study page periodically for additional corrections or notices to the current syllabus.
+Candidates will not be allowed to bring their copy of the case study into the examination room.
+Past Exams Past copies of this exam from 2014-present are available on the SOA website.
+Updates Candidates should be sure to check the Updates page on the exam home page periodically for additional corrections or notices to the current syllabus.